 The answer is yes if you are involving people in your project but this depends on the kind of engagement and interaction your project entails.
 Your tutor will advise you if there are aspects of your proposal that need to be reviewed by the relevant Ethics Committee.
-Some issues which may require ethical clearance can involve: giving a sample of people a questionnaire to fill in; taking pictures, audio or video material from people; using audience participation in a performance; observing people; any engagement with children outside of your own family, interviewing, filming, recording, visually documenting or representing people who may be vulnerable (for example, elderly people, intellectually or physically disabled people).
-As an undergraduate you must apply to the relevant Ethics Committee for approval before your project proceeds.
-For students in the Faculty of Business and Enterprise you must apply to the Faculty Ethics Committee; if you are a student in the Faculty of Film, Art and Creative Technologies you must apply to either the Department of Technology and Psychology Ethics Committee, or to the Cross-Departmental Creative Arts Ethics Committee which covers all programmes in the Department of Film and Media, and the Department of Design and Visual Arts.
+Some issues that may require ethical clearance can involve:

+- Giving a sample of people a questionnaire to fill in - Taking pictures, audio or video material from people - Using audience participation in a performance - Observing people; any engagement with children outside of your own family, interviewing, filming, recording, visually documenting or representing people who may be vulnerable (for example, elderly people, intellectually or physically disabled people).

+As an undergraduate, you must apply to the relevant Faculty Ethics Committee for approval before your project proceeds.